-In addition to her classical training, Wendy has been studying the healing effects of sound, music, and vibration for almost 30 years, and co-directed the Sound and Music Institute, a 9-month training program in therapeutic sound and music, at the New York Open Center, is the director of the Princeton Sound School, and is the Director of Education for the International Sound Therapy Association.
+Wendy has been studying the healing effects of sound, music, and vibration for over 30 years, and co-directed the Sound and Music Institute, a 9-month program in therapeutic sound and music at the New York Open Center.
+She has created a practitioner training in therapeutic sound, and is the director of the Princeton Sound School, specializing in sound meditation.

 Bachelor of Arts: NYU